hmanukyanVMw/ci-task-test/EmitterCI/docker-images/logemitter/README.md

     # Run the executable
     CMD ["logemitter"]
     </pre></code>
 - For building docker image docker image you should run command like this
    <pre><code>build -t hmanukyan/logemitter:1.2 . </pre></code>
-    - hmanukyan is docker hub id (should get from https://hub.docker.com account username)
+    - hmanukyan is docker hub id (should get from [docker-hub account](https://hub.docker.com) account username)
     - logemitter is repo name (could be any name)
     - 1.3 is image name OR tag name (could be any name)
+- In the next step, you mast push docker in your account
+  > Important Notes,
-- In next step you mast push docker in your account Important Notes, it is montatory to push, cf not get the image from local docker repository
+  It is mandatory to push, cf not get the image from local docker repository
   <pre><code>docker image push hmanukyan/logemitter:1.2</pre></code>
 - finally we can push the app in cloud foundry
   <pre><code>cf push logemitter --docker-image hmanukyan/go-example:1.3  \